terranc/php-memcache-tags/README.md

 ## CLASS IS IN DEVELOPMENT, but it works well already.

 ## About
 MemcachedTags for PHP is a mechanism for adding tags to keys in Memcached.
-It is very useful, if you need to delete or delete some keys by tags.
+It is very useful, if you need to select or delete some keys by tags.
+And tags are really useful for group invalidation.
 ## Usage

 ```php